Julius Janonis: Works

 A small collection of his poems was first published in 1917 in Petrograd under the pseudonym Vaidilos Ainis.
 A year later, a larger collection was published by Vincas Mickevičius-Kapsukas in Voronezh.
-His collected works were published in 1921, 1941, 1945 in Kaunas.
-A two-volume comprehensive collection of not only of his poems but also of his articles published in press was published in 1957 in Vilnius.
+His collected works were published in 1921, 1941, and 1945 in Kaunas.
+A two-volume comprehensive collection of not only of his poems but also of his articles published in the press was published in 1957 in Vilnius.
 In total, Julius Būtėnas counted 28 publications of Janonis' poetry between 1945 and 1986.

 Legacy

 In the Lithuanian SSR, Janonis was hailed as the "first poet of the proletariat" and made into a Soviet hero.
 To suit Soviet needs, his biography was edited to remove undesirable elements (such as his religious beliefs) and emphasize revolutionary activities (such as his participation in various worker strikes and protests).

 In 1946, Šiauliai Gymnasium was renamed to Julius Janonis High School.
 Since 1970, the school hosts a museum which, among other things, collects items related to Janonis.
 It also has a monument by sculptor Romas Kazlauskas.
 The monument depicts a highly stylized anvil with a brass bell – both elements taken from Janonis' poems written while he lived in Šiauliai.

+Janonis' memory is also commemorated in Voronezh.
+There is a street named after him.
+In 1981, Voronezh Secondary School no. 73 (located on Janonis' street) established the Museum of Lithuanian Literature, Art, and Culture and named it after Janonis.
+A memorial plaque to Janonis was installed on the building of the Voronezh State Puppet Theatre in 1985.